 However, to filter the poorer loan originators from the better the Mintos rating and buyback guarantee has to filter for me.

 From the table above only the loan originators with above B- rating, buyback guarantee and accruing interest is included.

 However, I prefer an above 12% interest rate.
 With the criteria I have set throughout this post I feel comfortable investing in the loans available.
 These criteria are specified in my auto-invest.

 However, the loan originators who are actually in my portfolio with the interest rate adjustment is the following:

 Banknote, Creditstar, ITF Group, Mozipo Group, Capital Service, ID Finance, IuteCredit, VIZIA, Sebo, Varks, ExpressCredit, Kuki.pl, Dozarplati, Credius, Tengo and Peachy.

 Remember that the list above has 41 loan originators available.
-However, with the interest adjustment only 16 loan originators has made it to my actual portfolio.
+However, with the interest adjustment, only 16 loan originators have made it to my actual portfolio.

 This is the simple process I have used to cut down the amount of loan originators to being only the high yielding which are with ratings of B- or above and have a buyback guarantee.
 I am currently earning an actual 12,09% return, with a weighted average interest rate of 13,02%.

 If you want to read a thorough walk-through of the Mintos P2P lending platform, you can also read my full review of Mintos.